aidarbek436/forum/README.md

 ```
 go run ./cmd/main.go
 ```
-on this moment u start forum on 1999 port
+web application starts on 1999 port

 ### How to use ###